chuaqibao/Virtual-Concert-Web/README.md

 ### Technical Details

 Written in Reactjs with Firebase authentication.
-Deployed using Heroku.
+Deployed using Firebase Hosting.

 The Firebase credentials file and assets folder have been removed from this repository.